-- Refrigerated food should be correctly stored on the labeled shelves and the refrigerator temperature should always be lower than 5°C. - Prior to any food preparation or food handling staff members should wash their hands. - Children's allergy and dietary requirement lists are to be checked prior to food preparation to ensure these requirements are met. - Before and after preparing food, preparation surfaces in the kitchen are to be washed with hot water and detergent using a sponge and then sprayed and wiped with disinfectant. - Staff members should always follow the sponge and chopping board charts to uphold proper hygiene practices. - Fruit and vegetables are to be rinsed before they are prepared for service. - Once prepared, food is to be either stored in a sealed container or covered with cling wrap/foil and labelled correctly. - If food is being refrigerated for re-use it is to be properly covered or sealed. - Opened packaged food is to be stored according to labeled instructions and marked with date opened. - Dishes and utensils are to be washed with yellow and green scouring sponge in hot soapy water after use and left to air dry, with the exception of sharp knives which are to be towel dried and put away in labeled container in locked cupboard. - As part of afternoon tea setup, bins and dish rinsing tubs with green sponges are to be placed near food service area. - Food should not be brought to afternoon tea area until children are ready for service. - Prior to eating, all children are to wash their hands. - Anyone serving food to others should be wearing gloves. - Separate serving utensils are to be used for each food group during meal times.
+- Refrigerated food should be correctly stored on the labeled shelves and the refrigerator temperature should always be lower than 5°C. - Prior to any food preparation or food handling staff members should wash their hands. - Children's allergy and dietary requirement lists are to be checked prior to food preparation to ensure these requirements are met. - Before and after preparing food, preparation surfaces in the kitchen are to be washed with hot water and detergent using a sponge and then sprayed and wiped with disinfectant. - Staff members should always follow the sponge and chopping board charts to uphold proper hygiene practices. - Fruit and vegetables are to be rinsed before they are prepared for service. - Once prepared, food is to be either stored in a sealed container or covered with cling wrap/foil and labelled correctly. - If food is being refrigerated for re-use it is to be properly covered or sealed. - Opened packaged food is to be stored according to labeled instructions and marked with date opened. - Dishes and utensils are to be washed with yellow and green scouring sponge in hot soapy water after use and left to air dry, with the exception of sharp knives which are to be towel dried and put away in labeled container in locked cupboard. - As part of afternoon tea setup, bins and a green tub are placed near eating areas. - Food is now served from the kitchen service bench. - Prior to eating, all children are to wash their hands. - Anyone serving food to others should be wearing gloves. - Separate serving utensils are to be used for each food group during mealtimes. - During breakfast, each food item should have its own serving utensil. - If a utensil is dropped on the ground, it is to be replaced by a clean one.

-- During breakfast, each food item should have its own serving utensil. - If a utensil is dropped on the ground it is to be replaced by a clean one. - Children and staff are to be encouraged to uphold proper hygiene practices and appropriate behavior during food preparation and meal times. - After eating, children are to be encouraged to scrape their food scraps into appropriate bins and rinse their dishes in soapy water provided in washing tubs and leave their rinsed dishes in a separate clean tub or drying rack. - After rinsing their dishes, children are to be encouraged to have a drink of water and wash or wipe their face and hands making sure to dispose of wipes in a general rubbish bin. - All dishes, utensils, service items and leftover food are to be brought into the kitchen after meal times.
-Leftover food is to be then stored or properly disposed of and dishes are put aside for washing. - Food service items are to be washed with yellow and green scouring sponge in hot soapy water and left to air dry. - Any cups used by children and the washing up tubs are to be washed during or after each session. - Kitchen surfaces should then be washed with hot soapy water and sprayed and wiped with disinfectant. - Once dishes, utensils and service items are fully air-dried they are ready to be stored - The kitchen floor is to be mopped by staff daily. - Children are to be supervised when engaged in any cooking or food preparation activities to encourage safe and proper hygiene and food handling.
-It is the responsibility of the educators to ensure all reasonable precautions are taken to minimise risk to children during these activities. - Any food service items used by staff members outside of face to face times are to be properly washed according to procedures. - Provide clear serving guidelines and portion sizes for breakfast and afternoon tea service.
+- Children and staff are to be encouraged to uphold proper hygiene practices and appropriate behavior during food preparation and mealtimes. - After eating, children are to be encouraged to scrape their food scraps into appropriate bins and place in the green tub. - When needed, a bucket of cold water will be available on appropriate days for washing up. - After rinsing their dishes, children are to be encouraged to have a drink of water and wash or wipe their face and hands making sure to dispose of wipes in a general rubbish bin. - All dishes, utensils, service items and leftover food are to be brought into the kitchen after mealtimes.
+Leftover food is to be then stored or properly disposed of and dishes are put aside for washing. - Food service items are to be washed with yellow and green scouring sponge in hot soapy water and left to air dry. - Any cups used by children and the washing up tubs are to be washed during or after each session. - Kitchen surfaces should then be washed with hot soapy water and sprayed and wiped with disinfectant - Once dishes, utensils and service items are fully air-dried they are ready to be stored - The kitchen floor is to be cleaned by staff daily. - Children are to be supervised when engaged in any cooking or food preparation activities to encourage safe and proper hygiene and food handling.
+It is the responsibility of the educators to ensure all reasonable precautions are taken to minimise risk to children during these activities. - Any food service items used by staff members outside of face-to-face times are to be properly washed according to procedures. - Provide clear serving guidelines and portion sizes for breakfast and afternoon tea service.